MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Trap.md

 again.
 ```

-`Trap` statements can also be more complex.
+Trap statements can also be more complex.
 A script block of the `Trap` can
 include multiple conditions or function calls.
 A trap can log, test, or even
 run another program.

-### TRAPPING SPECIFIED TERMINATING ERRORS
+### Trapping specified terminating errors

-The following example is a `Trap` statement that traps the
+The following example is a Trap statement that traps the specific error
-**CommandNotFoundException** error type:
+**CommandNotFoundException**:

 ```powershell
 trap [System.Management.Automation.CommandNotFoundException]